 A wooden vivarium is best for Royal Python as they are better insulated than glass or plastic tanks, so therefore easier to get the heating set up correctly.
 They are also designed with snakes in mind so escapees are unlikely.
 (Remember to shut the doors properly!)
 A wooden vivarium will offer more privacy as they only have a glass front.

 Baby Royals – as with any snake – are quite capable of being happy in an adult sized enclosure provided that they have plenty of hides.
 A good rule of thumb is that if the snake can travel from one side of the enclosure to the other without showing itself, you have enough hides.
-A minimum size of enclosure should be a 36″/90cm long vivarium, but bigger is always better.
+For an adult snake the minimum size of enclosure should be a 120cm long vivarium, but bigger is always better.

 Temperature is very important in reptile care as they cannot produce their own body heat and need to be kept within a suitable range to enable the body to function correctly.

 Royal Pythons require an ambient temperature of 27 to 29°C with a hot spot of 31°C to 33°C during in the day; this can be achieved by using a ceramic heater and a basking light on thermostats mounted at one side of the vivarium to create a warmer side.
 At night the temperature should drop to around 23°C to 25°C.

 It is very important to know what the temperature is, so check regularly with an accurate thermometer.

 A simply 12 hour light cycle is ideal for Royal Pythons